vrbait1107/EVENT_BRANDING_APPLICATION/README.md

 **For Administrator**

-- Emails: Check Emails from admin_information table in sql file also check Roles of Admins (College, Faculty Coordinator and Student Coordiator)
+- Emails: Check Emails from admin_information table in sql file also check Roles of Admins (College, Faculty Coordinator and Student Coordinator)
 - Password: Admin@123 (For All Administrators)

+**NOTE:**

+- We used PHP Mailer for this project & Above Emails are Fake used for test purpose only so phpmailer library cannot send email to above emails.

 ## PAYTM Payment Gateway